Code-Institute-Submissions/Upon-Wonder/README.md

 ### Design Process
 1. Stragety plane: My strategy for this website was to offer a website with clear navigation to the information the visitor wants to reach.
-The strategy is based on the user stories which made it easier to come up with what pages I wanted to add to my website.
+The strategy plane is based on the user stories which made it easier to come up with what pages I wanted to add to my website.

-2. Scope plane: The key features I wanted to add to my website was images of the band members both together and separate, a gallery with photos and videos and a clear list with tour dates followed by a link to ticket resellers.
+2. Scope plane: The key features I wanted to add to my website was images of the band members both together and separate to get a good picture of who they are, a gallery with photos of the band performing and a clear list with tour dates followed by a link to ticket resellers.

 3. Structure plane: The scope plane led me to decide which pages I was going to add to my website.
 I originally decided to make my website with four pages: an index page, about page, gallery page and a tour dates page.